CPK Lab (Creatine Phosphokinase) Test

 This enzyme catalyzes the conversion of creatinine and adenosine triphosphate (ATP) to phosphocreatine and adenosine diphosphate (ADP).
 This reaction is reversible, meaning ATP can be synthesized from the myocardium and skeletal muscle concentrations.

 Creatine phosphokinase has a dimeric structure and comes in four forms: cytosolic isoenzymes with the three fractions CK-MM (muscle creatine kinase), CK-MB (myocardial creatine kinase), and CK-BB (brain creatine kinase), and mitochondrial isoenzyme.

 The total creatine kinase level is mainly represented by the MM isoenzyme, provided that there is no pathology because, for example, in the case of myocardial infarction, the level is given by the CK-MB isoenzyme.

 What CPK Blood Test and How Does it Work

 This test is used to determine the creatine kinase in your blood.
 Physicians usually recommend mainly representing suffered a recent injury.

 The test is also used to evaluate the cause of chest pain or if a person`s diagnosis is unclear.
 For example, if a person has nonspecific symptoms such as difficulty breathing, extreme fatigue, dizziness, or nausea.

-More specifically, doctors use this test to investigate skeletal muscle disorders (muscular dystrophies) and diagnose myocardial infarction and stroke.
+Doctors use this test to investigate skeletal muscle disorders (muscular dystrophies) and diagnose myocardial infarction and stroke.